 Ask these questions before you move your apps to the cloud

-Craft an app migration plan for the cloud
+Craft an app migration for the cloud

 Prepare to move mission-critical apps to the cloud